15 Best Free Summer Programs for High School Students

 Location: Online

-Program dates: 6 weeks, June 26 -August 4, 2023 (based on previous year's schedule)
+Program dates: 6 weeks, June 26 - August 4

-PSJP is an opportunity for students interested in any form of journalism.
-The program offers a mix of virtual and residential opportunities including weekly lectures and workshops taught by program alumni and journalists from The New York Times, The Washington Post, The New Yorker, New York Magazine, The Daily Beast, Politico, Sports Illustrated, and CNN, among other media outlets.
+The Princeton Summer Journalism Program stands out as one of the top free summer programs for high school students interested in journalism.
+The program offers a mix of virtual and residential opportunities, including weekly lectures and workshops taught by program alumni and journalists from The New York Times, The Washington Post, The New Yorker, New York Magazine, The Daily Beast, Politico, Sports Illustrated, and CNN, among other media outlets.
+You will also participate in weekly discussion groups covering various topics and attend seminars about the college admissions process.

 Subject areas: STEM